Angel-125/WildBlueTools/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.36
+- Far Future Technologies support: NuclearSaltWater used in place of Explodium.
+- The Docking port helper now supports docking ports making use of WBILight.
+Hence, ports light up and you can set the color on the light.

 1.35
 - When dumping resources, any resources that are locked won't be dumped.
 - Added resource distribution to the Buckboard 6000.